Itamichan/vintage-earrings/readme-related-documents/deployment.md

 1. Go to [AWS](https://aws.amazon.com/) and create there an account.
 Choose Amazon Free Teer option in order to benefit the free version.
 2. Go to "Services" and search for "S3".
 3. Access "S3" and create a bucket there with "Create bucket" button.
-You can call it `japan-wanderlust`.
+You can call it `vintage-earrings`.
 4. Under "Permissions" ensure that you set the access to public in order to be able to access the bucket's content.
 5. Now you can add all your files related to the project into the bucket.
 You can do this by clicking "Upload" button. **Or** you can upload all the files in an automatic way by using python scripts.
     * I chose to upload them automatically with the help of the scripts written by [sheepsy90](https://github.com/sheepsy90).
 Since the scripts are not written by me I will not go into describing them.
 For your general knowledge the used python files are: